typst-community/guidelines/src/chapters/interoperability.typ

 The internals of your package can be exposed in different ways.
 They can be exposed as public items which are undocumented or marked as unstable.
 Or they can be exposed fully documented and stable but marked as internal or advanced.
-How and if they are exposed depends on your package's use cases and target audience.
+How, and if they are exposed depends on your package's use cases and target audience.

 #warning-alert[
   At the time of writing this Typst 0.11.1 doesn't support controlling the visibility of items directly.